team-work-tools/team-work-telegram-bot/docs/configuration/glossary.md

 - `Topic` - A chat within a Supergroup.
 - `Forum` - A Supergroup with Topics enabled.
 - `Private chat` - A private chat (not a group) of a User and a Bot.
-- `UPPERCASE` words that have a specified meaning in [RFC 2119](https://www.rfc-editor.org/rfc/rfc2119) and [RFC 8174](https://www.rfc-editor.org/rfc/rfc8174) have that meaning in this document or a document that references this document.
 - `Policy`, `Process`, `Procedure` are explained [here](https://www.oracle.com/ce-help/playbook/display-content/ar02-policy-process-or-procedure).
 - [Responsibility](./roles-and-responsibilities.md#def-responsibility) <a id="def-responsibility"></a>
 - [Responsibility labels](./roles-and-responsibilities.md#def-responsibility-label) <a id="def-responsibility-labels"></a>